Skip to content

 Good fats help to balance your hormones in several ways:

 1. They slow down your digestion and help you to feel full longer.
 This is good for your blood sugar and insulin levels.
-Maintaining a healthy stable blood sugar, and producing minimal insulin is good for hormone balance.
+Maintaining a healthy, stable blood sugar and producing minimal insulin is good for hormone balance.

 3. Healthy fats make healthy skin cells for better skin and nails.

-4. Did you know that cholesterol is the building block for every hormone in your body?
+4. Did you know cholesterol is the building block for every hormone in your body?
 It’s true.
 Animal fats will supply a little framework for making hormones.

 The Four Best Healthy Fat Foods for Hormone Balance